Herbal & Flower Teas

 - This tea is equally effective for everyday stomach issues: pain, bloating, gas, and nausea.
 Stroke patients may drink it regularly as a supportive measure to keep phlegm and qi moving.

-- The white inner pith of the tangerine peel is worth keeping — Bro Niu notes it contains compounds that help support blood vessel health, so scraping it off is unnecessary.
+- The white inner pith of the tangerine peel is worth keeping — Nourilo notes it contains compounds that help support blood vessel health, so scraping it off is unnecessary.